ikirux/Yii-SwiftMailer/README.md

 Current swiftmailer version supported  5.1.0

-It supports this features:
+It supports these features:

 1. smtp, sendmail or mail transport
 2. ssl or tls security
 3. setTo, CC, BCC
-4. Attachment of dinamic (generate at runtime) and static files
+4. Attachment of dynamic (generate at runtime) and static files
-5. Embed files (statics and dinamics)
+5. Embed files (statics and dynamic)
 6. Swiftmailer's plugin (AntiFlood, Throtter, Logger)

 You can review the official documentation at http://swiftmailer.org/docs/introduction.html